30 BCPTA CEs + 6 hours of group consultation

 e.
 Closing Art

-4. Explore other expressive modalities
+4. Explore other expressive modalities relevant to play therapy trainings.

-5. Understand how to use board games in play sessions
+5. Understand how to use board games in play sessions.

 Module 5 - Culture, Diversity and Inclusion